-Meet the fans: 5 audiences you should get to know
+Meet the fans: 6 audiences you should get to know

-The true fans (and gamers)
+The true fans

 When it comes to the World Cup, there’s one audience you can’t afford to overlook: the true fans.
-Their passion doesn’t fade when the match ends - it levels up.
-Over 70% of these fans game multiple times a week, using platforms like EA Sports FC to keep living the game long after the final whistle.
+Their passion doesn’t fade when the match ends — it levels up.
+Nearly 70% of these fans game multiple times a week, using platforms like EA Sports FC to keep living the game long after the final whistle.
 For them, gaming isn’t just entertainment; it’s connection.
-Almost half say it’s a great way to make friends, with many playing online with real-life teammates and new acquaintances.
+Almost half say it’s a great way to make friends, with many playing online with real-life teammates and new acquaintances alike.
 From consoles to accessories, they’re investing in the experience, carrying the energy of the World Cup into every match they play online.

 What to know